ShawhinT/AI-Builders-Bootcamp-2/session-1/README.md

 ## How to run the examples

 1. Clone this repo
-2. Navigate to downloaded folder and create new venv
+2. Navigate to session-1 folder and create a new venv
 ```
 python -m venv s1-env
 ```